Improving government payroll systems

 - consideration of opportunities to work across government? (e.g. opportunities for re-use)

-The GCDO’s assurance oversight expectations for payroll projects are the same as those set out in the all-of-government assurance frameworks.
+The GCDO’s assurance oversight expectations for payroll projects are set out in the Payroll project assurance framework.

 The programme team will contact agencies by email in October-November 2019.